What leads to income tax raids, searches and seizures?

 Sometimes a person is not the owner of any bullion, jewellery, precious stones or any other article or books of account in his possession but merely a custodian of a friend or relative’s property.
 In such cases it is always better for the custodian to get a declaration from the owner regarding the nature and source of the articles to satisfy himself that they do not represent any undisclosed income or property.
 In that case the custodian would not land himself in trouble in case an enquiry or tax raid is conducted against him.
 If, however, an income tax warrant is issued against him, he should make a true disclosure about the ownership of the alleged undisclosed property or goods by producing the necessary receipt or proof showing that he was merely the custodian, not the real owner.

 Sometimes instances are reported in the media of harassment caused by unauthorised persons entering the premises in the name of an income tax raid and taking away valuables.
 It is, therefore, very important to verify the identity of the persons executing the alleged warrant.
 The income tax consultant or legal adviser should be immediately notified.
-The assistance of neighbours can also be sought for the purpose.
+The assistance of neighbors can also be sought for the purpose.
 Once a search or seizure should be allowed only when their proper identity is established.

 It is useful to know the income tax authorities involved, both in the matter of authorisation and the actual conduct of the search or seizure.
-These authorities and their powers are briefly described:

 This is the highest executive constituted by the Central Board of Revenue Act, 1963, with effect from 1.January 1964.
 It has the power to make rules for the implementation of this Act.
 This is also known as the “Board.”